the-colony/rsrf/README.md

 Optional.
 String.
 A globally unique ID of the shop.
 Currently, only we (Strimillinn) assign these identifiers so please contact us to get one.
 If you're in Iceland, you probably already have one.
 We'd like to make this a more open process in the future.

 ### sellerSSN
 Optional.
-String. optional.
+String.
 The national ID number of the seller (in Iceland, this would be the "kennitala").

 ### sellerName
 Optional.
 String.
 E-mail address of the seller.